dbdesign-students-spring2024/5-database-design-shaw2065/README.md

 ## What changes have been made to make the data 4NF-compliant
 1. **In Compliance with with second and third normal form, ensure every non-key field is a fact about the entire primary key.** For instance, if `section_id` and `due_date` are included in the 7th table of assignments, the other non-key fields, namely `assignment_topic` and `relevant_reading`, will be partially dependent on the subset, `assignment_id`, of the composite primary key, which does not comply with second normal form.
 Meanwhile, if both `professor_name` and `professor_email` are included in the 3rd table of sections, it would violate third normal form, as they are fact about each other instead of the key field, `section_id`.

 2. **In Compliance with fourth normal form, keep the number of independent multi-valued facts about an entity under two.** While the 6th table of student courses may appear to violate fourth normal form, `course_id` and `section_id` are not independent of each other.
 Their interdependence allows them to be presented in a single record.
 The same applies to `section_id` and `due_date` in the 8th table of assignment due dates.
-Conversely, since one specific assignment can have different due dates even if given by the same professor, including both `due_date` and `professor` will result in having two independent multi-valued facts in the same record, as `due_date` and `professor` are not guranteed to be dependent on each other.
+Conversely, since one specific assignment can have different due dates even if given by the same professor, including both `due_date` and `professor` in the 7th table of assignments will result in having two independent multi-valued facts in the same record, as `due_date` and `professor` are not guranteed to be dependent on each other.